DiamondLightSource/tickit/docs/user/explanations/why-tickit.rst

 one another and have linked behaviour triggered by events.

 Tickit allows this by simulating device level logic, and allows the devices to pass values to each other by the means of device Inputs and Outputs.
-Each device takes its inputs off of and puts its outputs on to a message bus.
-This can be done in memory, or over a message brokering service.
+This flow of information can be facilitated in memory, or over a message brokering service for devices distributed across different processes and even machines.

 The tickit framework was inspired by lewis, a cycle drive simulation framework by ESS, however differs in key ways to offer different functionality.